DataCROP Maize Model Repository Deployment

 Notes about default values created during initialization

-The Initialize resources action creates some default interface templates and processor definitions with deployment-specific defaults (for example IPs/ports for Elasticsearch/Kafka).
+The Initialize resources action creates the default interface templates and processor definitions listed above with deployment-specific defaults (for example IPs/ports for Elasticsearch/Kafka).
 Review and update the created entities in the UI after initialization if the defaults do not match your environment.

 Once these parameters are correctly set, you can proceed with the deployment